-Whereas In powershell as it’s a scripting language you have nearly all the features a programming language have.
-So the powershell script ended up being a lot more organized and will be a lot easier to modify in the future.
+Whereas In Powershell as it’s a scripting language you have nearly all the features a programming language has.
+So the Powershell script ended up being a lot more organized and will be a lot easier to modify in the future.

-There’s also some other oddities that you’ll probably have to get used to.
-For example, if you want to run an “.exe” file from the Powershell program, you can’t just type the name of the “exe” file like you can a command prompt.
+There are also some other oddities that you’ll probably have to get used to.
+For example, if you want to run a “.exe” file from the Powershell program, you can’t just type the name of the “exe” file like you can a command prompt.